groovybits/rsllm/README.md

 ## Usage

 The toolkit is designed to facilitate a wide range of AI-driven operations, from generating text-based content to analyzing network streams and processing visual and audio inputs.
-Advanced features like NDI output and voice-to-text input processing are in development, aiming to enhance the interactive capabilities of the toolkit.
+Advanced features like NDI audio output and voice-to-text input processing are in development, aiming to enhance the interactive capabilities of the toolkit.

 ### Example Commands

 - Use the scripts in the [./scripts](./scripts/) directory.
     ```bash
-    ./scripts/mpeg_analyzer.sh --llm-host http://your.llm.host:8080
+    ./scripts/mpeg_analyzer.sh
-    ./scripts/mpeg_poetry.sh --llm-host http://your.llm.host:8080
+    ./scripts/mpeg_poetry.sh
-    ./scripts/system_health.sh --llm-host http://your.llm.host:8080
+    ./scripts/system_health.sh
     ```

 - **Running with Candle and OS Stats for AI System Analysis**: